srl-labs/containerlab/docs/cmd/destroy.md

 Refer to the [configuration artifacts](../manual/conf-artifacts.md) page to get more information on the lab directory contents.

 #### graceful

 To make containerlab attempt a graceful shutdown of the running containers, add the `--graceful` flag to destroy cmd.
 Without it, containers will be removed forcefully without even attempting to stop them.

 #### keep-mgmt-net

 Do not try to remove the management network.
 Usually the management docker network (in case of docker) and the underlaying bridge are being removed.
 If you have attached additional resources outside of containerlab and you want the bridge to remain intact just add the `--keep-mgmt-net` flag.

 #### all

 Destroy command provided with `--all | -a` flag will perform the deletion of all the labs running on the container host.
 It will not touch containers launched manually.

 #### node-filter

-The local `--node-filter` flag allows a user to specify a subset of nodes from the topology to destroy, instead of all (default).
-This can be useful e.g. in CI/CD test case scenarios, where resource constraints may prohibit the deployment of a full representative topology.
+The local `--node-filter` flag allows users to specify a subset of topology nodes targeted by `destroy` command.
+The value of this flag is a comma-separated list of node names as they appear in the topology.

+When a subset of nodes is specified, containerlab will only destroy those nodes and their links and leave the rest of the topology intact.
+As such, users can destroy a subset of nodes and links in a lab without destroying the entire topology.

 ### Examples